vikashkumar0x/healthcare_mysql/README.md

 ## Healthcare SQL Analysis

+## Project Description

-This project contains SQL queries used to analyze healthcare data and generate important hospital performance metrics.
+This project focuses on analyzing healthcare data using SQL to generate important hospital performance metrics.

+The analysis includes patient visits, doctor activity, treatment costs, lab test results, and diagnosis trends.
+SQL queries are used to calculate key metrics such as total patients, total doctors, revenue, average treatment cost, and abnormal lab result percentage.

-The queries help extract insights related to patient visits, doctor performance, treatment costs, and lab test results.
-These insights support better healthcare management and operational decision-making.
+The goal of this project is to extract meaningful insights from healthcare data to support better hospital management and data-driven decision making.

 Key analyses performed: